EOjeah/100DaysOfCode/4-wk/README.md

 so much cleaner after changing algorithms and better to understand the code

 Mind map for mastering the coding interview https://coggle.it/diagram/W5E5tqYlrXvFJPsq/t/master-the-interview-click-here-for-course-link

+day 25
+Worked on chef! spinning up an elasticsearch cluster in a test kitchen, creating a certificate authority and signing to get crt and key files

+day 26

+Stack on Udemy course
+implemented a stack with methods `peek` `pop` and `push` using Linked list

+Was difficult at first because I had the wrong idea.
+I tried implementing as a linked list but pointing in the wrong direction but much easier after making them point in the correct direction